juroyye/total_recall/README.md

 ## Q + A
 1. How do we assign a value to a variable?
+There are multiple ways but one such way is var a = 100.
 2. How do we change the value of a variable?
+We can change the variable later on by re-assigning it, var a = 200.
-3. How do we assign an existing variable to a new variable?
+3. How do we assign an existing variable to a new variable? var a = var b.
 4. Remind me, what are declare, assign, and define?
 Declare is to let js know that there is a variable `let a;` To assign a value to the variable.
 I need to use `=`.
 For example: `let a = 0`